 Handle your records with care

-Pretty obvious, but be careful when putting a record on or storing it back in its sleeve.
+Pretty obvious, but be careful while you handle a vinyl record.
 Always be gentle so as to not bend anything.

 Warped records FAQs